-September 28, 2023
+September 27, 2024

-This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated September 28, 2023, as may be amended from time to time of the North Square Spectrum Alpha Fund, North Square Dynamic Small Cap Fund, North Square Advisory Research Small Cap Growth Fund, North Square Multi Strategy Fund, North Square Preferred and Income Securities Fund, North Square Tactical Growth Fund, North Square Tactical Defensive Fund, and North Square Trilogy Alternative Return Fund (each, a "Fund," and collectively, the "Funds").
-Each Fund is a series of North Square Investments Trust (the "Trust").
+This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated September 27, 2024, as may be amended from time to time of the North Square Spectrum Alpha Fund, North Square Dynamic Small Cap Fund, North Square Multi Strategy Fund, North Square Preferred and Income Securities Fund, North Square Tactical Growth Fund, and North Square Tactical Defensive Fund (each, a "Fund," and collectively, the "Funds").
+Each Fund is a series of Exchange Place Advisors Trust (formerly North Square Investments Trust (the "Trust").
 North Square Investments, LLC ("North Square" or the "Adviser") is the investment adviser to the Funds.
 A copy of the Funds' Prospectus may be obtained on the Funds' website, www.northsquareinvest.com, or by contacting the Funds at the address or telephone number specified below.
-The Funds' Annual Report to shareholders for the fiscal year ended May 31, 2023, is incorporated by reference herein.
+The Funds' Annual Report to shareholders for the fiscal year ended May 31, 2024, is incorporated by reference herein.
 A copy of the Funds' Annual Report can be obtained by contacting the Funds at the address or telephone number specified below.